 If you have a special connection to a Kawartha Land Trust property and would like to become involved as a lead steward, please email Hayden Wilson, Land Stewardship Manager, at [email protected] for more details about the role.

-Thom Unrau is the Director of Community Conservation at Kawartha Land Trust.
-Thom has worked at KLT for five years and has played a key role in growing the impact of the Land Trust.
+Thom Unrau is the Director of Community Conservation at Kawartha Land Trust (KLT).
+Thom has played a key role in growing the impact of the land trust.

 He believes that “land is the answer” to many of the biggest challenges we face and that we can rise to this opportunity by making conservation relevant and inclusive to all.